Cham-Myae-40614796/Coursework-group2/use-cases/Use Case Description/Use Case Description 30.md

 The organization has asked for the total population of a district.

 ## Main Success Scenario
-1. Extract all the districts and their population from the world database.
+1. Extract a district and its population from the world database.
-2. Use sum function to totalize the total population of each district.
+2. Use sum function to calculate the total population of a district.
-3. Print the total population of each district.
+3. Print the total population of a district.

 ## Extensions
 None.